Md-Yaseen-Dev/Learn-English-Everyday/Tenses/Present Tense/Simple Present.md

   1. Do I not watch television ?
   1. Do we not read books ?
   1. Do they not play football ?
-  1. Do students not read their lessons ? --> confusing
+  1. Do students not read their lessons ? -->

   1. Does not she like chococlates ?